Leonel-R/Madlib-Project/README.md

 A timeless game where you will be pitted against a computer to see whose choice of rock, paper, or scissors prevails.

+### **Hangman**

+The classic game of hangman coded in python where you will guess a random word (randomly choosen from of list of over 2,000 words).
+Be careful though, you only have 6 lives.

 ## **Getting Started**

 ### **Prerequisites**